Brent Vigen: Wyoming

 When North Dakota State head coach Chris Klieman left to become the head coach at Kansas State, Vigen was widely considered a candidate to replace Klieman as the head coach at North Dakota State, but ultimately he remained at Wyoming, and North Dakota State's defensive coordinator, Matt Entz, was promoted.

 Montana State

-In February of 2021, Vigen got his first head coaching job as the head coach at Montana State, replacing Jeff Choate.
+In February 2021, Vigen got his first head coaching job as the head coach at Montana State, replacing Jeff Choate.

 Head coaching record

 Personal life

 Vigen and his wife, Molly, have three sons: Jake, Grant, and Luke.
 Molly played basketball at North Dakota State and was a member of the 1996 NCAA Division II National Championship team.